Showing posts with label stable state of life. Show all posts

 [[Sister Laurel, is it true that first and final vows are not documented in the Church's institutes on eremitical life?
 I read this online and thought I would ask, [[However, this is yet one example again, of how bishops vary in attitude and norm for those they canonically approve or receive what they might call "first vows" (first or second or third or final vows are not actually required nor documented in the Church institutes on eremitic life).]]

 First of all as I have noted in the past, the Church speaks of canons, norms, universal (canon) and proper (particular) law to refer to what this poster calls "institutes".
 The Roman Catholic Church does not use institutes in the way this poster does.
-Instead, in canon 603, for instance, when the Church says, "besides institutes of consecrated life", she means "besides canonical congregations, communities and orders".
+Instead, in c 603, for instance, when the Church says, "besides institutes of consecrated life", she means "besides canonical congregations, communities and orders".
 The term "institutes" means societies, in this case, those of consecrated life.

-The use of institutes in the poster's sense has it's roots in a misreading she once did of canon 603 when she inserted the definite article "the" in the phrase already cited: "Besides the institutes of consecrated life. . ."
-This allowed her to mistakenly think of institutes as statutes and argue that c 603 was only a proviso which applied to some solitary consecrated hermits but not to others.
+The use of institutes in the poster's sense has its roots in a misreading she once did of c 603 when she inserted the definite article "the" in the phrase already cited: "Besides the institutes of consecrated life. . ."
+This allowed her to mistakenly think of institutes as statutes and argue that c 603 was only a proviso that applied to some solitary consecrated hermits but not to others.
 Again, c.
 603 is the norm for ALL solitary consecrated hermits in the universal Church.
 There are no solitary consecrated hermits (solitary hermits in the consecrated state) apart from c 603 hermits.